Hannune-tech/local-LLM-server-setup/README.md

 ## Overview

-This repository provides a comprehensive guide and setup scripts for configuring a personal server to run local Large Language Models (LLMs) and leverage other benefits like vector databases.
+This repository provides a comprehensive guide and setup scripts for configuring a personal server to run local Large Language Models (LLMs) and utilize other features like vector databases.
 The setup is designed to work with Docker containers, offering flexibility and ease of deployment.

 ## Motivation